Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 For any form element, the label should be visually close to the field it identifies.

-Align all labels to the left when the number of characters separating the longest label from the shortest label does not exceed 6 characters & nbsp ;; beyond that, align all the labels on the right.
+Align all labels to the left when the number of characters separating the longest label from the shortest label does not exceed 6 characters; beyond that, align all the labels on the right.

 If relevant, the fields have an `autocompleted` attribute so that the user can use a list of pre-recorded or auto-complete proposals.